Fairlay/Bitcoin-Betting/README.md

 ## Get User Balances (SubscribeBalance)
-Returns all user balances and subscribe to future changes.
+Returns current user balance and subscribes to future balance changes.
+This does not require autentication.

 Request:
 ```jsonc